ZadorLaboratory/mapseq-processing/README.md

 	-v 					# give verbose output
 	-m 3 					# maximum Hamming distance of 3
 	-o collapse.out/M253.collapsed.tsv 	# output TSV
-	fastq.out/M253.reads.tsv		# input TSV (or parquet)
+	filtered.out/M253.filtered.tsv	# Filtered and split data.
+TSV or Parquet
 ```

-This program takes the viral barcode part of the reads, and partitions them into groups where all the members are within a Hamming distance of 3 of each other.
+This program takes the viral barcode part of the reads (vbc_read column), and partitions them into groups where all the members are within a Hamming distance of 3 of each other.
 It does this by running an all-by-all alignment of all unique viral barcode sequences.
 Self-matches are discarded.
 The remainder are used to create an edge graph (nodes are sequences, edges are between sequences less than 3 edits apart).
 This is then given to Tarjan's algorithm to determine "components", sets of sequences connected by edges.
 It then sets all members of the components to have the same sequence.
 (This sequence is the one in the original set with the most reads, but it shouldn't matter what the exact sequence is, as long as they all share it, and it is unique within the data).

 This processing step is necessary because there is a fair amount of mutation that occurs during viral replication.
 We don't worry about mismatches in the other components of the sequence (SSI barcode, UMI sequence) because these are added during sample processing and thus have lower error rates.

 For a standard ~400M read experiment, this takes about 70 minutes on a high-memory (192GB RAM) node.
 (Or 50 minutes on a new Mac M3, 96GB RAM).

 ### make_readtable.py